Padua Franciscan High School: School year

 Padua has a MedTrack program to educate students who are interested in a career in science and medicine.

 Padua has the following MyTrack Programs: Business, Computer Science, Engineering, Fine Arts, and Law.

 Athletics

 Padua competes in Ohio High School Athletic Association (OHSAA).
-Padua competes in the North Coast Conference, which was formed in 2024.
-Padua was previously a member of the Crown Conference from 1967 to 1980, the North Coast League from 1984 to 2020, and the second iteration of the Crown Conference from 2021 to 2024.
+The school competes in the North Coast Conference, which was formed in 2024.
+It was previously a member of the Crown Conference from 1967 to 1980, the North Coast League from 1984 to 2020, and the second iteration of the Crown Conference from 2021 to 2024.

-Boys' sports: Tennis, Cross Country, Football, Golf, Soccer, Basketball, Hockey, Swimming, Wrestling, Baseball, Lacrosse, Track & Field, Figure Skating, Bowling.
+Boys' sports are tennis, cross country, football, golf, soccer, basketball, hockey, swimming, wrestling, baseball, lacrosse, track & field, figure skating, and bowling.

-Girls' sports: Cross Country, Golf, Soccer, Tennis, Volleyball, Basketball, Swimming, Softball, Track & Field, Figure Skating, Gymnastics, Cheerleading, Bowling, Lacrosse.
+Girls' sports are cross country, golf, soccer, tennis, volleyball, basketball, swimming, softball, track & field, figure skating, gymnastics, cheerleading, bowling, and lacrosse.